techformist/seta-mcp/README.md

 Seta MCP server consists of two primary components:

+- MCP server code (this repository)
-- Use open / public, internal or proprietary documentation for Apex, LWC, configuration etc.
+- Open / public, internal or proprietary documentation for Apex, LWC, configuration etc.

+Seta MCP helps you to -

 - Work entirely offline.
 - Have fine-grained control over the exact documentation versions and content.
 - Quickly iterate on documentation and have it immediately available to your LLM.